urbit/docs/docs/programming/system/network.md

 Let's get our planets to talk to each other.

 All we've written up until now are just shell commands that produce a value and then disappear.
-To listen for and receive messages from other planets, we'll need an app--let's look at a very simple one:
+To listen for and receive messages from other planets, we'll need an app.
+Let's look at a very simple one:

 ```
 ::  There is no love that is not an echo
 ::
-::::  /hoon/echo/app
+::::  /hoon/echo/examples/app
   ::
 /?
 314
 !: